Guests help Trump highlight State of the Union themes

 WASHINGTON (AP) — A mother who lost her Army husband to a roadside bomb in Iraq.
 A man whose brother was killed by someone the White House contends should have been deported rather than released from jail.
 A 2-year-old girl born at 21 weeks.

-The three individuals are some of the “real people” who will help President Donald Trump highlight key messages in the State of the Union address he delivers Tuesday night.
+The three individuals are some of the “real people” who helped President Donald Trump highlight key messages in the State of the Union address he delivered Tuesday night.

-Invited by the White House, the guests will sit in the House chamber, high up in the gallery.
-One or two of them will be given the honor of sitting alongside first lady Melania Trump.
+Invited by the White House, the guests sat in the House chamber, high up in the gallery.
+Conservative radio commentator Rush Limbaugh sat alongside first lady Melania Trump and was presented the Medal of Freedom, the highest civilian honor bestowed by presidents.
+Limbaugh has spent his career attacking and disparaging Democratic lawmakers and leaders, and recently announced he has cancer.
+Trump called him the “greatest fighter and winner that you will ever meet.”

-The White House released details about 11 guests, with a more complete list expected before the nationally televised speech.
+Amy Williams, from Fort Bragg, North Carolina, was another guest Tuesday night with her two children, 6-year-old Elliana and 3-year-old Rowan.
+Trump told the crowd that Williams works full-time and volunteers helping military families.
+Over the past seven months, her husband, Sgt.
+1st Class Townsend Williams, has been deployed to Afghanistan, his fourth trip to the Middle East.

+Trump thanked her, then told her he had a surprise: Her husband had returned from deployment and was at the Capitol.
+Sgt.
+Williams walked down the stairs in his uniform to greet a shocked Amy Williams, and he hugged his children.
+He then hugged his wife.

-When Trump looks up at Kelli and Gage Hake of Stillwater, Oklahoma, he will remind the nation about the targeted drone strike he ordered in January that killed Qassem Soleimani, then Iran’s top military commander.
+When Trump looked up at Kelli and Gage Hake of Stillwater, Oklahoma, he reminded the nation about the targeted drone strike he ordered in January that killed Qassem Soleimani, then Iran’s top military commander.

 Kelli Hake was home with Gage, then 1-year-old, in the spring of 2008 when she was informed that her husband, Army Staff Sgt.
 Christopher Hake, had been killed during his second tour of duty in Iraq.
 The White House claims the sergeant’s fighting vehicle was hit by a roadside bomb supplied by Soleimani.